 We’ve mentioned how important it is in the past to keep your dog a healthy weight on the blog, but today we’re sharing in more detail our experiences with helping Chibi lose weight and some of our tips on what to watch out for to keep your dog healthy!

 Too often do we encounter overweight dogs in the wild, only to hear people “aww” at how adorably plump they look.
-Remember these viral videos?
+Remember this viral video?

 It might look cute, but just knowing how much pain Chibi has been in her whole life without us even knowing for the first half of it, I fear for these dogs’ quality of living!
 Corgis in particular are prone to being overweight due to their insatiable appetites and short stature.
 Orthopedic injuries like Chibi’s are why it’s even more important for Corgi owners to keep a watchful eye on their dogs’ weight.